Fireworks (1947 film)

-Fireworks (1947) is a homoerotic experimental film by Kenneth Anger.
+Fireworks is a 1947 homoerotic experimental short film by Kenneth Anger.
 Filmed in his parents' home in Beverly Hills, California, over a long weekend while they were away, the film stars Anger and explicitly explores themes of homosexuality and sadomasochism.
 It is the earliest of his works to survive.
 Fireworks is known for being the first gay narrative film in the United States.

 Anger synopsizes the film thus: "A dissatisfied dreamer awakes, goes out in the night seeking a 'light' and is drawn through the needle's eye.
 A dream of a dream, he returns to bed less empty than before."
 Adding later, "This flick is all I have to say about being seventeen, the United States Navy, American Christmas, and the Fourth of July."

 Plot

 The film opens with the image of a sailor holding a lifeless body.
-A sleeping man wakes up in bed and gets dressed.
+A sleeping man (portrayed by Anger) wakes up in bed and gets dressed.
 The dreamer walks through a door labeled "Gents", to find himself in a bar.
 He admires the body of a muscular sailor and offers his cigarette, only for the sailor to attack him.
 The sailor uses a flaming bundle of sticks to light the dreamer's cigarette.

 His smoking is interrupted by a group of sailors who chase the man and pin him to the ground.
 They beat the dreamer and reach into his chest to find a ticking meter inside him.
 White liquid pours down his body.
 A sailor unbuttons the crotch of his pants to reveal a Roman candle, which shoots sparks into the air.
 The dreamer appears with a Christmas tree as a headdress, moving toward a fireplace in which several photographs of the opening shot are burning.
 The dreamer then appears asleep in bed, next to a man whose head is radiating light.